Xbox Error Code 0x87e10bef [Easy Fix]

 Order history (Image by Emopulse)

-Another cause for this error can be that you’re using an account you did not buy the game with to attempt to access it.
+The last step to diagnosing whether the problem is with your account is to switch to a different account.
+It could be that you’re using an account you did not buy the game with to attempt to access it.
 This isn’t usually a problem if you’re playing on your console, but if you’ve changed the default home console, this can cause an error.
-To fix this, switch to the correct account that owns the game or service you’re trying to avail.

 If someone else bought the game, you can fix the error by setting this one up as a home console belonging to the owner account.
 You can also do this if you are the game owner but are using another account or the correct account but not on your home console.

 If none of the other methods have resolved the issue, you may consider factory resetting your console as a last resort.
-There are two methods of going about it.
+I tried this fix multiple times, and it worked every single time.
+Even if this is a general fix, I found it helped a surprisingly large number of people on Reddit.

 us